NEWLY DIAGNOSED

 - Knowing which records to collect

-- Understanding why a second opinion may matter
+- Understanding whether a second opinion may matter

-- Connecting with the Patient Navigator Journal, mentor support, or patient community
+- Connecting with the mentor support or patient community

 Contact Details

-If we miss your call, we call you back.
+If we miss your call, please text us.
+We will call you back.

 The cholangiocarcinoma landscape continues to change.